danielevirzi/Memoization_in_Energy-Efficient_Computing/profiling-using-exp-runner/README.md

 **Steps:**

 1. Reinsert the SD Card:
-   - Once flashing is complete, remove the SD card from the Raspberry Pi and reinsert it into the SD card reader connected to your computer.
+   - Once flashing is complete, remove the SD card reader from the laptop and reinsert the SD card reader to your computer.
 2. Edit the `network-config` File:
    - Locate the `network-config` file on the SD card.
    - Open it with vscode editor and modify it as shown below.